TagManCode/logstash-deb/README.md

 to fetch the right logstash jar file, so make sure that the version you want to build actually exists.

-This will procude a properly build deb package with all the necessary bits included.
+This will produce a properly built deb package with all the necessary bits included.

 Happy logstashing!